charmed-kubernetes/metallb-operator/README.md

-# MetalLB Charm Bundle
+# MetalLB Operator

 ## Overview

-The MetalLB charm offers a software network load balancing implementation that allows for LoadBalancing services in Kubernetes.
+The MetalLB Operator offers a software network load balancing implementation that allows for LoadBalancing services in Kubernetes.

-This bundle deploys MetalLB to a Juju K8s model.
-The individual charms that make up this bundle can be found under `charms/`.
+This Operator deploys a charm bundle to a Juju K8s model.
+The bundle is composed of the charm metallb-controller and the charm metallb-speaker.
+These individual charms can be found under the `charms/` directory.

 Upstream documentation can be found here : <https://metallb.universe.tf/>